-FIGURE 3 Spine frequency with respect to spine and shaft polyribosomes over the course of LTP. (a) At 5 min, there were fewer spines without polyribosomes ($F{(1, 37)} = 10.50$, p = .0025; LTP \times experiment interaction $F{(1,35)} = 11.01$, p = .0021) and more with polyribosomes (F(1, 37) = 8.86, p = .0051) in the LTP versus control conditions.
+FIGURE 3 Spine frequency with respect to spine and shaft polyribosomes over the course of LTP. (a) At 5 min, there were fewer spines without polyribosomes ($F{(1, 37)} = 10.50$, p = .0025; LTP × experiment interaction $F{(1,35)} = 11.01$, p = .0021) and more with polyribosomes ($F{(1, 37)} = 8.86$, p = .0051) in the LTP versus control conditions.
 At 120 min, there were fewer spines without polyribosomes on control versus perfused dendrites ($F{(1, 39)} = 13.27$, p = .00078), and more spines without polyribosomes in the LTP condition versus the control ($F{(1, 44)} = 58.12$, p < .00001) or perfusion-fixed ($F{(1, 37)} = 12.43$, p = .0012).
-There were 123 filopodia across all conditions and just 13 had polyribosomes; all were in the control or LTP conditions at 120 min and three emerged from spine heads while the other 10 emerged directly from the dendritic shafts. (b) The frequency of polyribosomes in dendritic shafts and spines were significantly correlated in the LTP condition at both 5 min (solid lines; Pearson's r = .56, p = .0097) and 30 min (r = .43, p = .022), but not in other conditions. (c) Shaft and spine polyribosome frequency were significantly correlated in the 5 min LTP condition only (r = .79, p = .000030) only.
+There were 123 filopodia across all conditions and just 13 had polyribosomes; all were in the control or LTP conditions at 120 min and three emerged from spine heads while the other 10 emerged directly from the dendritic shafts. (b) The frequency of polyribosomes in dendritic shafts and spines were significantly correlated in the LTP condition at both 5 min (solid lines; Pearson's r = .56, p = .0097) and 30 min (r = .43, p = .0023), but not in other conditions. (c) Shaft and spine polyribosome frequency were significantly correlated in the 5 min LTP condition only (r = .79, p = .000030) only.
 Effects at p < .05: control versus LTP; # control versus perfused.
 Dashed lines in b, c indicate nonsignificant correlations [Color figure can be viewed at wileyonlinelibrary.com]

 base (defined as being within 0.1 μ m of the spine origin, Figure 2c), spine neck (Figure 2d), or spine head (Figure 2e).
 Reconstructions of representative dendrites illustrate differences in polyribosome distribution between the control and LTP conditions at 5 min (Figure 2f).
 At 5 min after induction of LTP, polyribosomes were markedly elevated in spine bases and heads, but the subtle increase in spine necks did not reach statistical significance.
-At 30 min after induction of LTP, polyribosomes remained elevated only at the spine bases, while at 120 min, polyribosomes were elevated in both spine bases and necks.
+At 30 min after induction of LTP, polyribosomes were elevated only at the spine bases, while at 120 min, polyribosomes were elevated in both spine bases and necks.
 There was a nonsignificant decrease (p = .056) in polyribosomes in spine heads at 120 min, which explains the lack of an overall effect in spines despite increases in both bases and necks (compare graph in Figure 2b, 120').
 Thus, the overall pattern was an early increase in polyribosomes that returned to baseline but persisted longer in the spines than in the dendritic shafts, especially in spine bases and necks.

-3.2 Upregulation of polyribosomes was associated with synapses on existing spines and not filopodia or new spines
+3.2 Upregulation of polyribosomes was associated with synapses on existing spines and not filopodia or new spines et al., 2016).

-Previously, we found that LTP produced new spines and reversed spine loss that occurred in the control slice conditions by 120 min (Watson et al., 2016).
 In addition, this prior work showed a subtle increase in filopodia in both LTP and control conditions relative to in vivo perfused at the 120 min time point.
 Filopodia were defined as nonsynaptic protrusions from the dendritic shaft or a spine head.
 Therefore, we wanted to know whether the upregulation in polyribosomes occurred in new spines or filopodia, or in existing spines that would have been the only ones present at the time when LTP was induced.